Improving Supplier Performance – Defining Service Improvements

 Puts people at ease; asks very insightful questions of participants; participants feel their contribution is critical.

-Developments of Service Improvements is only one element of the BPG ‘Optimise’ method
+Defining Service Improvements is only one element of the BPG ‘Optimise’ method

 Evidenced by over 500 complex relationships, it can be implemented quickly to improve service innovation and drive down BAU costs